Naitreey/notes-and-knowledge/cs/html-css/language.rst

   initial: 1.

-  specified value: a list of followings
+  specified value: a comma separated list of followings

   * infinite.